charter of the ruck stewardship trust

 2. Ownership and Governance Rights

-2.2 The Steward Shareholding shall not be diluted, sold, transferred, or encumbered under any circumstances, except with the unanimous approval of the Trust’s Board of Stewards and in compliance with this Charter.
+2.2 The Golden Share shall not be sold, transferred, or encumbered except to a successor stewardship body with an equivalent ethical mandate, approved by majority vote of the Trust's Board of Stewards.

-2.3 The Trust shall appoint up to two Directors to the Company’s board and shall hold veto rights over the following matters:
+2.3 The Trust shall hold veto rights over the following reserved matters:

 (b) Amendments to the Company’s Articles of Association.